rafaelgomesxyz/eslint-plugin-mui/README.md

 # eslint-plugin-mui

-Custom ESLint rules for MUI
+Custom ESLint rules for MUI.

+> Note: This is a fork of [eslint-plugin-mui](https://github.com/rafaelgomesxyz/eslint-plugin-mui) that seems to be not being worked on.

 ## Installation